NinerXrayBravoTwoTwo/linear-regression-pvalues/LinearRegression/README.md

 The library provides a `Regression` class for computing 2D regression statistics and a `PValueStat` class for calculating the p-value of the regression slope.
 It supports adding, removing, and merging data points, with robust handling of edge cases like insufficient data or NaN values.

 ### Release Notes
+- **Version 1.1.2:  August 07, 2025**:
+- Fix the signature of the null parameter initiation so can have reliably empty instances of RegressionPvalue.
 - **Version 1.1.1:  August 07, 2025**:
 - Generalize the Pvalue constructor to use more generized IEnumberable istead of List<>
 This means some of your code may need to be updated with the .ElementAt(x) to replace [i].